reaganmcf/alexa-dynamodb-crud/README.md

 With the basic _Create_ operation successfully added, you can try this for yourself by running `ask deploy` at the project directory and going to the Skill's Developer interface.
 Go ahead and say **Alexa, Ask Voice Phonebook to add John as a contact** and head over to the DynamoDB table and see the new document!

-Now that we have the ability to _Create_ a `Contact`, we are also going to need the ability to _Delete_ a Contact, which is done in the next step.
+Now that we have the ability to _Create_ a `Contact`, we are also going to need the ability to _Delete_ a `Contact`, which is done in the next step.

 ---